Virial theorem for rigidly rotating matter: Extensivity property of

+This result is also consistent with previous studies \cite{Patuleanu:2025zbn, Bhattacharyya:2007vs}.
+One can identify that, at the hydrodynamic scale, the term proportional to $B_{0}$ arises from a quantum correction due to the spin contribution to the moment of inertia \cite{Patuleanu:2025zbn}, which is suppressed.
 Here, both isothermal moments of inertia remain positive within the range $\Omega R\leq1$, ensuring rotational stability for the thermal system \cite{weinhold1975metric,weinhold1975metric,landau1984statistical}.
 It is also worth noting that the moment of inertia $I(\Omega)$ at non-vanishing $\Omega$ is larger than its static value $I_{s}$, as rotation tends to redistribute matter radially outward.
 In comparison to Refs.~\cite{Braguta:2023tqz,Braguta:2023yjn,Braguta:2023kwl,PhysRevD.107.114502,Braguta:2020biu}, one can expand the thermodynamic potential under the assumption of slow rotation, i.e., $\Omega R\ll1$, yielding

 From the last expression, one can identify the moment of inertia as $I_{s}$, which remains independent of the angular velocity $\Omega$, which implies the system undergoes no shape deformation.

 On a final note, this work has demonstrated how the principle of extensivity governs the structure of the thermodynamic potential in homogeneous and inhomogeneous settings, thereby ensuring consistency with the thermodynamic limit.
 In the presence of rigid rotation, the thermodynamic pressure $\mathcal{P}(\beta_0, \alpha_a, \Omega R)$ depends on the angular velocity $\Omega$ only through the dimensionless combination $\Omega R$, and remains finite as long as the system size satisfies $R < \Omega^{-1}$.